8:00 AM - 9:00 AM PSSA - Math - gr. 3-5

 Tues, May 23 (Day 3) - Sitkowski (10:15), Moretzsohn (11:05), Parkinson (12:50), Barton (1:50), Haskell (2:40)

 3rd grade parents: There is big news in the music room this week!
 “It’s A Hit” is the name of a mini musical.
 It is a story about baseball, teamwork, perseverance and sportsmanship.
 In June, each third grade class will have a chance to perform this musical for our first and second graders.
 We will work on developing singing and acting talents along with improving problem solving and decision making skills.
 Through this experience, third graders will learn cooperation, gain confidence, and have a chance to be creative.
 I know it will be an exciting and positive experience for everyone involved!

 From our Student Council

 Upcoming Events and Reminders

-For a printable version of this week's E-News on the Lane, click here.
+For a printable verison of this week's E-News, click here.